itsays-zqc/my-website/docs/test/v2_core/8Extract.md

 # Extract result

-In this section, we will explore how to use code to extract simulation result data, exporting data results in various formats, enabling more effective data processing.
+In this section, we support to extract simulation result data, exporting data results in various formats, facilitating more efficient data processing.

 We support the atrributes to extract as below: